haney-oliver/cardealassist/README.md

 source ~/.zshrc

 pyenv install -v 3.10.5
-pyenv virtualenv 3.10.5 api-example
+pyenv virtualenv 3.10.5 api-cardealassist

 # Automatically select the correct venv when you're in this directory:
-pyenv local api-example
+pyenv local api-cardealassist

 # Verify that your env is setup correctly
 pyenv versions
 python --version

-# If the api-example venv is not selected, run the following
+# If the api-cardealassist venv is not selected, run the following
-pyenv activate api-example
+pyenv activate api-cardealassist

 # Install dev dependencies if you intend to edit this script
 pip install flake8 black